Governing Body: Mr Mark Healy

 The Governors do not manage the school.
 It is the Headteacher and the Senior Leadership Team who have that responsibility, supported by the Governors.

-Loreto College (St Albans) has 18 Governors of whom some are foundation, some parent and some staff governors.
-Additional members are co-opted as required.
+Loreto College (St Albans) currently has 14 Governors of whom some are Foundation (appointed by the Trust Board), some Parent (appointed by the parent body) and some Staff (appointed by the staff).
+Additional members are co-opted by the Full Governing Body as required.

-The full Governing Body meets twice per term and at committee level at least twice per term.
+The full Governing Body meets twice per term and is supported by four committees, who also meet twice per term.
+The remit of each of the committees is as follows: